 The Canadian Space Agency, established in 1989, is responsible for coordinating all government-funded space activities in Canada.
-Some of the CSA's more high-profile projects include its robotics, most famously the Canadarm and Canadarm2 that were used during shuttle and space station missions.
+Some of the CSA's more high-profile projects include its robotics, most famously the Canadarm and Canadarm2.

 Additionally, several Canadian astronauts have flown in space.
 The most recent was Chris Hadfield, who commanded the International Space Station in 2013.
-He garnered international attention from his social media campaign on the station, marking a high point in CSA awareness.
-He retired later that year.
+David Saint-Jacques is the next astronaut slated to fly; his launch is scheduled for November 2018.

 Canadian space before the CSA

 Government-funded civilian space activities long predate the formation of the CSA.
 For example, the first Canadian satellite, Alouette, went into space in 1962.
 Sounding rockets were also used regularly to do upper atmosphere research.

 Five years after the first satellite launch, a government-sponsored report led by John Chapman outlined the space activities of the country in universities, private companies and government departments, of which there were many.

 NASA invited Canada's government to join the shuttle program in 1969, which eventually resulted in the development of the Canadarm — a robotic arm capable of manipulating satellites in space.
 The project was led by SPAR Aerospace and initially funded by Canada's National Research Council (NRC).